svlad-90/DLT-Message-Analyzer/README.md

 ### [Advanced highlighting](./md/advanced_highlighting/advanced_highlighting.md)

 - Advanced highlighting of regex groups
-- Possibility to copy-paste highlighted content into your emails in order to increase its readability
+- Possibility to copy-paste highlighted content into your emails in order to increase their readability

 ### [Patterns view](./md/patterns_view/patterns_view.md)